paolopaolopaolo/plant-comm-app/README.txt

 Author: Dean (Paolo) Mercado
 Email: dpaolomercado@gmail.com
-Rev.: 2015 July 23
+Rev.: 2015 August 20

 About:
 =====
-This repository consists of a Full-Stack Web Application that implements Django/Python on the backend, Backbone.js/jQuery on the frontend, and Apache + mod_wsgi for deployment.
+This repository consists of a Full-Stack Web Application that implements Django/Python and Tornado on the backend, Backbone.js/jQuery on the frontend, and Nginx/Supervisor for deployment.

 About this ReadMe:
 =================